micropython/webrepl/README.md

 ---------------------

 webrepl_client.py provides remote shell using MicroPython WebREPL protocol.
-With "-v" option switching between normal and raw mode is possible.
-Without "-v" option WebREPL session looks very similar to what webrepl.html provides (in console instead of browser).

-Run
+Run just command for usage information:

+    $ ./webrepl_client.py
+    webrepl_client.py - remote shell using MicroPython WebREPL protocol
+    Arguments:
+      <host> - open remote shell (to <host>:8266)
+    Examples:
-    webrepl_client.py
+      webrepl_client.py 192.168.4.1

-to see usage information.
+    Special command control sequences:
+      line with single characters
+        'A' ..
+'E' - CTRL-A ..
+CTRL-E
+      just "exit" - end shell
+    $

 Previous section on only one active WebREPL connection applies here as well.
 So you can run shell, then exit, then upload a modified module with webrepl_cli.py to MicroPython, login again in shell amd finally reload the module in shell.

-Small sample session:
+Input is invisible on password entry for WebREPL session, as well as in raw mode (raw mode is not available in webrepl.html).
+Commands can be edited on input, and command history is available.

+CTRL-A, CTRL-B and CTRL-E on empty line switch between modes.
+For webrepl_client.py these have to be entered by A+ENTER, B+ENTER, and E+ENTER.
+You can use CTRL-C and CTRL-D in webrepl_clinet.py normally.

+Normal mode is correct, as well as paste mode.
+Raw mode has invisible input, and output ">" is followed by "OK>" for every press of CTRL-D. Only difference to screen session is, that each completed line produces a new line.

+Although not documented in raw mode python help, CTRL-D is needed (as in paste mode, before CTRL-B to switch to normal mode) to commit the input lines sofar.
+CTRL-D can be pressed multiple times before CTRL-B. Beware that you need to have at least one line of input present, otherwise CTRL-D will do a soft reset on target platform.

+Soft reset on target platform (by machine.reset() or by CTRL-D on empty input line) hangs webrepl_client.py session as well as webrepl.html browser session.

+Sample session with mode changes and invisible password and raw mode input:

     $ webrepl_client.py 192.168.4.1
-    Password: abcd
+    Password:

     WebREPL connected
+    >>> A
+    raw REPL; CTRL-B to exit
+    >
+    OK>
+    MicroPython v1.9.4-8-ga9a3caad0 on 2018-05-11; ESP module with ESP8266
+    Type "help()" for more information.
+    >>> a
+    42
+    >>> E
+    paste mode; Ctrl-C to cancel, Ctrl-D to finish
+    === a=43
+    ===
+    >>> a
+    43
     >>> 4**3**2
     262144
     >>> exit
     ### closed ###
     $

 Technical details
 -----------------